lior-guesty/cdct-example/README.md

 You should see 4 tests passing - Consumer 1 test, Consumer 2 test, and 2 provider tests ("simple pet get" and verifying all consumers contract).

-This simulates a complete run of all the tests, but not that in a real setup, these tests would probably run separately:
+This simulates a complete run of all the tests, but note that in a real setup, these tests would probably run separately:
 - The consumers' tests would run in the consumers' repos.
 - The producer's full test ("simple pet get") would run in the producer repo
 - The contracts verification would run from the shared contract repo.